mano82/Shadowdark-1/README.md

-Download the repository.
+- Download the repository.
-Extract the content in your Obsidian vault.
+- Extract the content in your Obsidian vault.
-Delete the .gitignore file.
+- Delete the .gitignore file.
-Done.
+- Enjoy.